Frequently Asked Questions

 What are the annual fees?

-There are three transparent fees totaling €1,790/year: Estate Management Fee (€850) for roads, lighting, and common areas; Woodland Stewardship Fee (€520) for professional woodland management; and Energy Infrastructure Fee (€420) for energy systems maintenance.
+There are three transparent fees totalling €2,220/year: Estate Management Fee (€850) for roads, lighting, and common areas paid to the OMC; Woodland Stewardship Fee (€850) for woodland management, access, and programming paid to the NST; and Energy Infrastructure Fee (€520) for energy systems maintenance paid to the NST.

 Why should I pay these fees?